mjhoffmeister/blog/_jacob_cycle/2024-03-08-the-birth-of-jacobs-children.md

 ### Gad

 Gad means "good luck" or "fortune."
-It was also the name of a god of luck in the region, as seen in [Genesis 65:11](https://biblia.com/bible/esv/genesis/65/11) Leah probably isn't explicitly naming Gad after a pagan god here, but there could be religious overtones.[^19]
+It was also the name of a god of luck in the region, as seen in [Isaiah 65:11](https://biblia.com/bible/esv/isaiah/65/11).
+Leah probably isn't explicitly naming Gad after a pagan god here, but there could be a religious connotation.[^19]

 ### Asher